-Roger Harrison - Chair
+Roger Harrison - Chair until 31 March 2022

 Financial Adviser.
 Non-executive member of the Board since May 2005, Chair of the Governance Committee as well as a member of the Investment and the Product Steering Committees.
 Partner in Positive Solutions (Financial Services) Ltd since 2003.
 Adviser, Zurich Financial Services, 1997-2003.
 Partner in a family owned business in the leisure industry in Cornwall 1987 - 1997 and Architectural Technician 1982-1987.
 Roger left the Board on 31 March 2022.